svakam/covid-19-location/README.md

 there are a number of redundancies in countries names, associated slugs, and state/province names.
 This spreadsheet outlines the issues being addressed (and hopefully corrected for)
 imminently: https://docs.google.com/spreadsheets/d/19x2CUBdHPlxBKUtfgJU2LzVXR_piVtvlo8lgi_DictI/edit?usp=sharing

-NOTE: As 0f 03/28/2020, all JHU CSSE data has been well-standardized and more developer-approachable for parsing.
+NOTE: As of 03/28/2020, all JHU CSSE data has been well-standardized and more developer-approachable for parsing.

 ## Run the app
 Visit the website at: http://www.cv19location.com (being updated)